-Rosslyn and I have lived in Unley for the last 21 years.
+Rosslyn and I have lived in Unley for the last 22 years.
 Our children and nine of our grandchildren live in Unley.
 I began my career as a microbiologist before branching into education.
-Today I am Mayor of Unley elected in 2018.
+Today I am Mayor of Unley first elected in 2018.
+In 2022 I was re-elected for a second four-year term with an absolute majority.
 As a member of the Australian Board of Education, responsible for the Australian School Curriculum and NAPLAN, I was reappointed for two terms, the maximum allowed.
 (July 2014 - November 2020) Chair of Audit and Risk Committee of ACARA for five years.
 I have served as Councillor since 2006 and was appointed Deputy Mayor 2018.

 As the Founding Principal of Trinity College in Gawler I was Principal for 17 years.
 We grew the college from a log cabin in a wheat ﬁeld to become the largest school in the Southern Hemisphere.
 This gives me a broad experience in developing community assets, an inclusive culture and in valuing people.